kflGALORE/ps-ext-playground/README.md

         * we have to include a JSON ployfill, as well as 'es5' polyfill from https://polyfill.io/v3/url-builder/
         * JSON polyfill from https://polyfill.io/v3/url-builder/ does not work, we have to include json2 polyfill
         * polyfills must be loaded by a bootstrap script on the host side
+        * host side scripts are bundled with Webpack as library named "script"
+        * bootstrap script is responsible for reading / evaluating the bundled script library and for registering the exported script functions / objects in a global object within the dollar ($) object
 * Run in local dev-server
 * Pass objects between panel and host
 * "Natural" script invocations